 Motto McLean was a Canadian hockey player whose professional career brought him to Omaha, where he was a member of the Knights minor league team.
 He lived in Omaha for several years.

-The University of Nebraska Medical Center hosts outdoor ice skating Nov.
-29 through Feb.
-2, depending on weather.
+The University of Nebraska Medical Center usually hosts outdoor ice skating each winter, depending on weather.
 UNMC and other University of Nebraska system students and employees, as well as patients and their families, can skate for free with identification.
 The public can also skate for a small admission fee.